jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Fork new project][4]

 After your fork of the project is created, you'll see your project files in the Code Editor.
 You'll make your mark on the app in a moment, but for now, let's get this project live on the web using Bluemix.
+To make the most of DevOps Services and Bluemix, make sure that your Bluemix space has the *Delivery Pipeline* Add-on.
+If it doesn't yet have it, follow [these steps][26] to get it.

 Click **Build &amp; Deploy** at the top of the Code Editor.
 Click **Simple**.